 Day 5: Rest day in Sarlat

 Highlights: Regional market in Sarlat, 9th-century Benedictine abbey, optional bike rideToday is a free day to enjoy the extraordinary regional market in Sarlat.
 The town was built around a 9th-century Benedictine abbey and today preserves a collection of 15th-century buildings - many constructed with golden sandstone - which gives it a unique character.
-If your legs are feeling strong and you want some scenic views we'll offer an optional bike ride this afternoon into the hilly backcountry of Sarlat where you'll also have the option of visiting the beautiful French style Eyrignac gardens and a 16th century water mill that still produces walnut and hazelnut oil.
+If your legs are feeling strong and you want some scenic views we'll offer an optional bike ride this afternoon into the hilly backcountry of Sarlat where you'll also have the option of visiting the beautiful French style Eyrignac gardens.
 Distance, your choice: 40 km (25 miles).

 Lodging: Hotel de Selves

 Day 6: Loop ride from Sarlat and Canoe trip

 Highlights: Bastide town of Domme, canoe trip, La Roque-Gageac, visit to Beynac CastleFor those who wish, we'll offer an early start and an optional ride to the 13th-century bastide town of Domme; for the rest, we begin the day with a leisurely ride back to the Dordogne River where we'll find our canoes for an easy float trip past La Roque-Gageac to Beynac Castle.
 This imposing castle, built during the 13th Century, was a French stronghold during the Hundred Years War.
 You can visit the castle, then we bicycle back to Sarlat.
 Dinner together.
 Distance: 37 km (23 miles) - plus about 12 km (7 miles) by canoe.